Fine Desserts

 Hi Bold Bakers!

-No lie — this Pear & Dark Chocolate Crisp is probably one of my top three desserts in the world.
+No lie — this Pear & Dark Chocolate Crumble is probably one of my top three desserts in the world.
 Ever.
-Pears aren’t even my favorite, but this homemade crisp completely blew me away!
+Pears aren’t even my favorite, but this homemade crumble completely blew me away!

 Top-down view of my Pear & Dark Chocolate Crisp, with a serving removed.